Notification rules

 in [[notifier]] (and not "inapp"); empty notify lists;

-match.kind values that aren’t one of the seven listed above;
+match.kind values that aren’t one of the valid kinds listed above;

 match.task globs that can’t be parsed (e.g. unmatched [); inline